 The reason for this seems to be that foreplay generally does not last long enough to get a woman properly aroused – aroused to the point where she can enjoy sex.

 Foreplay means anything that takes place before the act of penetration – whether that is anal, oral or vaginal.
 In fact I’d say foreplay is anything that happens before the man or the woman reaches orgasm!
 Kissing, fondling, caressing, stroking, mutual masturbation, and more: all these things are a kind of foreplay.
 For a woman the most important aspect of foreplay is to be touched, lovingly, by her partner.

 The first touch needs to be non-sexual, on areas of her body other than her genitals.
 Only as she becomes more in touch with her physical sensations and connected to her sense of arousal and her own body’s response to touch, should the touch gradually transform itself into a more sexual caress, on her breasts and genitals.

 Sex and relationships is one of the most popular subjects researched on the internet, particularly for advice on foreplay and intercourse.
 You can see advice on how to enjoy oral sex, as well as providing a lot of advice about sexual positions, written from the point of view of both a man and a woman, here.
 You may think of oral sex as something like the main event at dinner, but it can be a great form of foreplay.

 Many woman will not reach orgasm through intercourse, but almost all women will reach orgasm through oral sex if they have had about twenty minutes of touching and caressing and kissing beforehand.
 This can be a great precursor to penetration for both men and women, as it does not matter if he ejaculates quickly when he enters her.
-For techniques to delay ejaculation, please check out my work described on my fantastic ejaculation control blog.

 2 Be a sensitive lover